AlgorithmiKee/notes/Machine_Learning/Bayes_Inference.md

 \end{align*}
 $$

-## Examples of Bayesian Inference

 In general, the posterior and the posterior predictive requires numerical approximation since they have no closed-form solution.
 Here, we show two exceptions where the prior and the posterior belong to the same parameteric family.

-### Learning a Bernoulli Distribution with Beta Prior
+### Example: Learning a Bernoulli Distribution with Beta Prior

 Consider a Bernoulli distribution with unknown success rate $\theta\in[0,1]$.